ebruchez/ebruchez.github.io/_posts/2025-01-25-apple-1-reproduction-part-6-c-programming.md

 ![Apple-1 BASIC manual cover (reproduction)](/assets/posts/apple1/2x/IMG_3042.jpg){:standalone}

-I never really learned 6502 assembly in its heyday, although I did peruse the great Commodore 64 manual.
-However, I dabbled with a homemade Z80 computer board, I programmed in RCA 1802 assembly on my own boards, and I eventually got some mastery of 68000 assembly (a beautiful processor instruction set architecture).

 In any case, after building my Apple-1 reproduction, I wanted to write some software for it, however simple.

 ## Why the C language?

 I didn't think that assembly or BASIC were ideal for me.
 While 6502 assembly is probably the way to go to optimize performance and code size, it is also a very low-level language, and I thought that it would take me too much effort to get really fluent in the 6502 dialect.
-BASIC is, of course, much higher-level, but it is also very limited, and not challenging enough.
+I never really learned 6502 assembly in its heyday, although I did peruse the great Commodore 64 manual.[^assembly] BASIC is, of course, much higher-level, but it is also very limited, and not challenging enough.

 ![C programming language logo](/assets/posts/apple1/2x/c-logo.svg){:standalone}